SchweizerischeBundesbahnen/api-principles/README.md

 #### Contributing
 You are always welcome to [contribute](/CONTRIBUTING.md) to our API Principles by filing a Pull Request (PR).

+#### Thank you
+- To Zalando for the publication of their awesome set of RESTful API Guidelines, which is published under the [CC-BY](https://github.com/zalando/restful-api-guidelines/blob/master/LICENSE) (Creative commons Attribution 4.0) license.
+We’ve learned a lot while reading and adopting them to our needs.

 #### License
 [Apache License 2.0](/LICENSE)